 We appreciate your partnership as we implement our new school practices.
 Please note that any food-item sent to school will NOT be opened or distributed and will be returned home with the child.

 For school wide celebrations such as the Harvest Party, Winter Parties, Valentine’s Parties or End of Year Parties, we will continue to share nutritious snacks and will allow classrooms to share one sweet treat.
 These celebrations are far less frequent than birthday celebrations in classrooms and we will continue to include edible nutritious snacks at these events.
+Please use the Snack Safe Guide on our school website as a resource for nutritious snacks which also include safe sweet treats.

 Another note about celebrating in healthy ways, if you plan to bring in lunch for your child from an outside restaurant (Subway, Wendy's, Hyde Park, etc.), we ask that you bring in the items for you and your child ONLY.
 Do not bring items for other children at the lunch table.
 Thank you.